MultiPoolMiner/MultiPoolMiner/README.txt

 In practice, this explains why when you first launch MPM it may pick a pool/algorithm combo that has a lower value in the "Currency/Day" column, as it is favoring a more accurate combo.
 Over time, assuming the more profitable pool/algorithm stays more profitable, the accuracy will have less and less weight in the miner selection calculation process until MPM eventually switches over to it.

-A new install of MultiPoolMiner has no historical information on which to build accurate "margin-of-error" values.
+Please note that a new install of MultiPoolMiner has no historical information on which to build accurate "margin-of-error" values.
 MPM will, therefore, sometimes make less desirable miner selections and switch more often until it can gather enough coin data to stabilize its decision-making process.

 ====================================================================